The Math Neighborhoods Schools Food & Drink Jobs Programs Plan My Visit

 Roland Park / Guilford City

 The north Baltimore answer for families who prioritize schools above all else.
 Roland Park Elementary is one of the best public schools in the city.
+It's the reason most people move here.
 Big houses, old trees, quiet streets.
-Feels suburban but you're still in the city.
-Higher price point but you get the school district.
+Feels suburban but you're still in the city with a 15-min drive to downtown.
+Higher price point but you get the school district, the yard, and the peace of mind.
+The family endgame neighborhood.
+After school: kids walk home through the tree canopy, homework on the porch, a neighbor drops off tomatoes from the garden.

 $425KMedian home